damboy0/Decentralized-Voting-Contract/README.md

 -   `getAllVotes`: Returns the list of all candidates and their vote counts.
 -   `getVotingStatus`: Checks if the voting is currently active.
 -   `getRemainingTime`: Provides the remaining time for the voting to end.
+-   `delegate`: Enables a voter to delegate their vote to another address.
+-   `delegateTo`: Returns the address to which a particular voter has delegated their vote.

 ## deploy.js